WillTheFarmer/apache-logs-to-mysql/.github/README.md

 xcode-select --install
 python3 -m ensurepip --upgrade
 ```
-If any issues with ***pip install*** occur use individual install commands included above.
+If issues with ***pip install*** occur use individual install commands included above.

 ### 3. Create MySQL USER and GRANTS
 To minimize data exposure and breach risks create a MySQL USER for Python module with GRANTS to only schema objects and privileges required to execute import processes. (`mysql_user_and_grants.sql` in repository)
 ![mysql_user_and_grants.sql in repository](./assets/mysql_user_and_grants.png)
 ### 4. Settings.env Variables
-settings.env with default settings to run on Windows 11 Pro workstation.
-Make sure the correct logFormats are in correct logFormat folders.
-Application does not currently
+settings.env with default settings for Windows.
+Make sure correct logFormats are in correct logFormat folders.
+Application does not
 detect logFormats.
-Data will not be imported properly if folder settings are not correct. (`settings.env` in repository)
+Data will not import properly if folder settings are not correct. (`settings.env` in repository)
 ![settings.env in repository](./assets/settings.png)
 ### 5. Rename settings.env file to .env
-By default the load_dotenv() looks for standard setting file name `.env`.
+By default, load_dotenv() looks for standard setting file name `.env`.
 The file is loaded in both `apacheLogs2MySQL.py` and `watch4files.py` with following line:
 ```
 load_dotenv() # Loads variables from .env into the environment
 ```
 ### 6. Run Application
-If MySQL steps are completed, Python modules are installed, MySQL server connection and log folder variables are updated and file `settings.env` is renamed to `.env` it is time to run application.
+If MySQL steps are complete, Python modules are installed, MySQL server connection and log folder variables are updated, and file `settings.env` is renamed to `.env` application is ready to go.

-If log files exist in folders run `apacheLogs2MySQL.py` directly.
-It will process all logs in all folders.
-Run `watch4logs.py` drop a file or files into folders and `apacheLogs2MySQL.py` will be executed.
+If log files exist in folders run `apacheLogs2MySQL.py` and all files in all folders will be processed.
+Run `watch4logs.py` and drop a file or files into folder and `apacheLogs2MySQL.py` will be executed.
 If folders are empty or contain files when a file is drop into folder any unprocessed files in folders will be processed.

 Run import process directly: